my-Circle/MAGIC/README.md

-#  MAGIC in Text Recognition: A Generalizable Recognition Model based on Unsupervised Domain Adaptation
+#  MAGIC: Multi-Granularity Domain Adaptation for Text Recognition

 ## Introduction
-The Code of Paper "MAGIC in Text Recognition: A Generalizable Recognition Model based on Unsupervised Domain Adaptation"
+The Code of Paper "MAGIC: Multi-Granularity Domain Adaptation for Text Recognition"